Trinity Episcopal members build on their faith as they celebrate church's 150th anniversary

 Trinity Episcopal Church was incorporated on April 10, 1871, and admitted to the Episcopal union later that same year, nearly a year before Litchfield was incorporated as a city.

-“Leaving Litchfield by train the first Monday after the first Sunday of each month, gave Mr. Crump two weeks for the ‘Big Woods,’” church history records.
-“This way, he was only absent one Sunday in the month at Litchfield with a lay reader officiating in his absence.”

-Trinity’s historic church was inspired by New York City architect Richard Upjohn’s designs, and local carpenters built the structure and furniture in 1871, completing it for its first service Aug.
+Trinity’s historic church was inspired by New York City architect Richard Upjohn’s designs, and local carpenters built the structure and furniture in 1871.
+The first service in the new building took place Aug.
 6, 1871.
 Episcopal Church Bishop Whipple consecrated the building on Feb.
 1, 1872.

-During Crump’s service as rector of Trinity Episcopal, it established mission churches in Paynesville, Willmar and Benson, to which Crump rode horse to oversee.

 Trinity Episcopal also served as the town’s high school, and Crump as an instructor, for several years until the public high school was built.